Activities and Assessment#

 Your final course grade will be determined by two main components:

-Each parts is assessed, and a single overall grade is awarded based on a holistic evaluation.
+Each part is assessed, and a single overall grade is awarded based on a holistic evaluation.

 Weekly Tests and Bonus Points#